-Japan's Nasa Hataoka is quickly rising up the Rolex Rankings, and she just won for the third time on the LPGA Tour with a victory in the 2019 Kia Classic.
+Japan's Nasa Hataoka is quickly rising up the Rolex Rankings, and she now looks for a major title at the 2023 US Women's Open.

 Hataoka's mom named Nasa after NASA, the National Aeronautics and Space Administration.
 That's right, Nasa is named after the U.S. space agency.